Pyrus calleryana Decne.

 Family - Rosaceae

-Leaves - Alternate, petiolate, glabrous.
-Petiole to +/-5cm long.
-Blade broadly ovate, truncate to slightly tapering at base, crenate-serrate, acuminate to acute, undulate, glabrous, to +/-7cm long, +/-5cm broad, shiny green above, light blue-green below.
+Leaves - Alternate, petiolate.
+Petiole 2-5 cm long, moderately hairy when young, nearly glabrous at maturity.
+Blade broadly ovate, truncate to slightly tapering at base, crenate-serrate, acuminate to acute, undulate, 4-9 cm long, shiny green above, light blue-green below.
+Surfaces cobwebby-hairy when young, glabrous at maturity.

-Flowers - Corolla rotate, to 2.8cm broad.
-Petals 5, white, glabrous, orbicular, distinct, borne at edge of receptacle, +/-1cm in diameter.
+Flowers - Corolla rotate, to 2.8 cm broad.
+Petals 5, white, glabrous, orbicular, distinct, borne at edge of receptacle, 1 cm in diameter.
 Stamens typically 20, exserted.
-Filamnets white, glabrous, to 7mm long.
-Anthers reddish-purple, 1.2mm long.
+Filaments white, glabrous, to 7 mm long.
+Anthers reddish-purple, 1.2 mm long.
 Styles 2.
 Carpels 2, with 2 ovules each.
 Ovary inferior.
-Hypanthium 3-4mm tall(long), lanate to arachnoid pubescent.
-Sepals 5, acuminate to triangular, lanate to arachnoid pubescent, 3mm long.
+Hypanthium 3-4 mm tall(long), lanate to arachnoid pubescent.
+Sepals 5, acuminate to triangular, lanate to arachnoid pubescent, 3 mm long.

 Flowering - March - April.